Louisiana law gives Supreme Court new abortion test

 By contrast, they said, the state would suffer no serious harm if the law is kept on hold, because it serves no safety or health benefit.

-"In Texas, the number of women forced to drive over 150 miles increased by 350%.
+"In Texas, the number of women forced to drive over 150 miles increased by 350 percent.
 Driving distances will not increase in Louisiana," the court said.
-"The cessation of one doctor’s practice will affect, at most, only 30% of women, and even then not substantially."
+"The cessation of one doctor’s practice will affect, at most, only 30 percent of women, and even then not substantially."

 The Supreme Court ordered Louisiana to respond by Thursday to the challengers, and the court could act any time after that on the request to keep the law on hold.